MucahidPoyraz/UdemyAppProje-AspNetCore-NTier/README.md

-🎓 UdemyAppProje-AspNetCore-NTier
+UdemyAppProje-AspNetCore-NTier
-📁 Education Platform with Layered Architecture (NTier Architecture Udemy Clone)
+Education Platform with Layered (NTier) Architecture – Udemy Clone

-This project is an education platform application developed using ASP.NET Core, built with a layered (NTier) architecture.
-It allows users to browse courses, filter by categories, and manage content dynamically.
+This project is a comprehensive education platform built using ASP.NET Core with a layered (NTier) architecture.
+It enables users to browse courses, filter by categories, and manage educational content dynamically, showcasing a scalable and maintainable backend structure.

-🔧 Technologies and Structures Used:
+🔧 Technologies and Frameworks
-Backend: ASP.NET Core 5.0, C#, Entity Framework Core
+Backend: ASP.NET Core 5.0, C#

 Database: MS SQL Server